Odin-SMR/hermod/Documentation/odin.hermod.rst

 Required dependencies - Installation and configuration
 ======================================================

-The Odin processing chain and Hermo make use of third party software.
+The Odin processing chain and Hermod make use of third party software.
 They are all based on some type of open source license like GNU GPL or BSD license.

-Hermod is buildt to run on Ubuntu Linux 10.04 (server version) but may work on different Ubuntu versions aswell as other POSIX OS:es probably even on windows.
+Hermod is built to run on Ubuntu Linux 10.04 (server version) but may work on different Ubuntu versions as well as other POSIX OS:es probably even on windows.

 Hermod needs other components to work properly: